CoreyWarren/CSE_Student_Resources/bravejob_webscraper_python/README.md

 Output this data to console.
 Output this data directly to a txt file.

-## What does this NOT program do?
+## What does this program NOT do?
 -Does not scrape other websites (Haven't even bothered to try.
 The code is suited for the specific page's HTML style and whoever wrote it)

--Is not future-proof.
+-It is not future-proof.
 If Brave changes the layout of this page or deletes it, it will not work any more.

 ## Can I just see the results without running it in Python on my computer or on Jupyter ?